H3rz3n/proxmox-lxc-unprivileged-gpu-passthrough/README.md

-# How pass the GPU to an unprivileged Proxmox LXC container
+# How pass a GPU to an unprivileged Proxmox LXC container

 ## Prepare the container .conf file
 From the Proxmox Host, add the following lines to the container .conf file, who is located in `/etc/pve/lxc/ct_number_here.conf` :